xxx1234123121/wave/doc/source/index.rst

 ----

-Quantum GIS (QGIS) is an open source Geospatial Information System (GIS) that is used to assemble and manage the datasets described by this doucment.
+Quantum GIS (QGIS) is an open source Geospatial Information System (GIS) that is used to assemble and manage the datasets described by this document.
 QGIS was chosen because it is cost effective and meets developer requirements for support across a diverse range of platforms.
 The following webpages contain info relevant to obtaining and using QGIS: